victorca25/traiNNer/README.md

 Most functions in transforms are reimplemented, except for ToPILImage(opencv we used :)), Scale and RandomSizedCrop which are deprecated in the original version.
 # How to use:

-1) add from cvtorchvision import cvtransforms in your pythion file
+1)add from cvtorchvision import cvtransforms in your pythion file

 2)you can use all functions as the original version, for example: